 Students are required to undergo a Tuberculosis (TB) screening three months prior to their first clinical placement.

 In ACT, you are required to have screening with either TB Quantiferon or Tuberculin Skin Test (TST).
-If you have the TB Quantiferon Blood Test you will also need to complete a risk assessment: ACT Health Form 3 (PDF, 253KB).
+If you have the TB Quantiferon Blood Test you will also need to complete a risk assessment: ACT Health form 1.
 This is in addition to, and not to be confused with, the NSW Health Appendix 7 (PDF, 1.35MB).

 TB Quantiferon Blood Test

 The TB Quantiferon blood test is becoming the preferred primary screening test for TB.
 TB Quantiferon blood test must be assessed by an accredited laboratory.
 The test can be taken/requested by UC Medical and Counselling Centre at Bruce Campus or another medical provider.
 Some medical providers cannot do the collection and will need to refer students directly to the pathology service.
 Check at the time of booking your appointment.
 Please note, the results may take 10 days to be provided to you.